The best hotels in Porto-Novo

 The October Cultural Festival is a second crunch point.
 Outside those two peaks, Porto-Novo is remarkably uncrowded by West African capital standards.
 November through February is the ideal window: dry season, manageable heat around 27-31°C, and no shortage of rooms at normal prices.

-Porto-Novo's best neighborhoods
+Porto-Novo's best hotel regions

 Centre Historique and Quartier Lagune are where you want to be.
 If you're here for culture and atmosphere, Centre Historique wins every time.